swapchat/nameit/README.md

 # Name It

-A react project for searching cool name for you...!!!
+A react project for searching cool name for your domain...!!!